Nemin32/Nemin32.github.io/other/_posts/2021-05-31-newsurvey.md

 | YouTube  | 20% | 80% |
 | =        |  =  |  =  |
 | Average  | 47% | 53% |

+As the table shows the OWF-RELIVE axis prefers the old story, the Reddit is largely indecisive, while YouTube and OWI's Discord predominantly wants to see the new story finished.

 ### Do you prefer the visor Slig mask or the pilot goggles?